jerrynavi/tailwind-cra/README.md

 I first heard about Tailwind from one of its creators, [@reinink](https://twitter.com/reinink), and I've been following its progress since one of the earliest pre-release versions.
 I used it in a few Angular projects at the time, and I've loved it ever since.

-Recently, I learned to configure a React app bootstrapped with `create-react-app` (==CRA==) without having to run the dreaded `eject` script.
+Recently, I learned to configure a React app bootstrapped with `create-react-app` *CRA* without having to run the dreaded `eject` script.
 I will show you how to do the same in this post.

 ## Getting Started